lisp-mirror/eql5-android/examples/my/README.md

 ### Info

+Explaining this example in one sentence could be:

+#### Scetching an android app without installing the (gigantic) dev tools

-This is just a basic skeleton for interactively developing android apps: so, it's perfect for playing around, without installing some GB of development tools first...
+So, this is just a basic skeleton for interactively developing android apps: it's perfect for playing around, without installing some GB of development tools first...